Devisrisamidurai/Devops/cm7tc6nsc000e09l2bjlmbpvw.md

 ## Features:

-Kubernetes is a <mark>container orchestration</mark> platform (simple, minimalistic).
+Kubernetes is a **container orchestration** platform (simple, minimalistic).
 It is built on a master-worker node architecture.
-It is actually a <mark>cluster</mark> under the hood, which means it contains a group of nodes.
+It is actually a **cluster** under the hood, which means it contains a group of nodes.

 * **Orchestration tool**: Helps in deploying & managing containers dynamically.